 The show went very well.
 No stops or retakes.
 Guests were talkative and interesting.
 Although I wouldn't have two politicians on the same show, unless it was election time.

+Number 10Shoot any B-Roll or Stills you need Once the show is in the can as raw material you need to go through and see if there is any B-Roll or any stills you need.
 B-Roll is basically second camera material: footage that is spoken about or could complement the show.
 For example we had the local MP talking about the railway station so we shot footage at the station.
 The Artists talked about a project with local art students and we took some material.

 You can use stills and zoom in or pan across in editing.

 If you are doing a lot of local work then build up a library of B-Roll with as much local footage as possible.
-We talk about this on the video course. and make more recommendations in this area.
+Wetalk about this on the video course. and make more recommendations in this area.
+Number 11 Edit the Show I'm not going much into editing here.
+I believe that the most important points to bear in mind are simple quality and speed.

 It is really urgent to get the finished show up and ready as fast as possible.
 It can take an hour a minute or even more to edit so that's a lot of time, especially if your editor is part-time or helping you out.
 But it's important to keep on top.